annuaicoder/YoftLang/README.md

-# Engine-Lang
+Engine-Lang

 Engine is an interpreted programming language focused on speed and simplicity.
-It is being activley maintained and is under rapid develpoment so expect big bugs and issues.
-To run the test test.eng run: ```python -m engine test.eng```.
-The docs is at: test.com.
+It is actively maintained and under rapid development, so you may encounter bugs and breaking changes along the way.

+To run the included test file (test.eng), use:

+python -m engine test.eng

+📖 Documentation is available at: test.com

+🤝 Pull requests are welcome and encouraged!